mori-b/aioconnectors/README.md

 Your application might need to be able to disconnect a specific client on the server : to do so, you might use the connector\_manager.disconnect\_client method.
 Your application might need to decide whether to accept a client connection : to do so, you might implement a hook\_server\_auth\_client method and provide it to your ConnectorManager constructor (explained in 4.).
 A comfortable approach would be to share the certificates directories created in the first step between all the nodes.
 All nodes would share the same server certificate, and use the same client default certificate to initiate the connection (before receiving their individual certificate).
 The only differences between clients configurations would be their client_name, and their remote server (the configurations are explained in 4.).

--You might prefer to use a publish/subscribe approach.
-This also might be possible using aioconnectors, with a topology of a central server and multiple clients.
-The server should know in advance all the possible message topics (send\_message\_types and recv\_message\_types).
-A new application layer on server and clients could manage the topics subscriptions and the message routing.
-A dedicated message\_type shared by the server and all clients could be used for this management communication.

 ## USAGE